ComputeCanada/magic_castle/docs/README.md

 **default_value** = `""`

 Defines a second [Puppetfile](https://www.puppet.com/docs/pe/2023.2/puppetfile.html) used to install complementary modules with [r10k](https://github.com/puppetlabs/r10k).

-The installation happens only once when initializing the Puppet environment on the first boot of the Puppet server.
-The modules are installed in `/etc/puppetlabs/code/modules`.
+**Post build modification effect**: trigger scp of Puppetfile at next `terraform apply`.

-**Post build modification effect**: None.
-To modify the Puppetfile after the cluster is initialized, log on the Puppet server and modify `/etc/puppetlabs/code/Puppetfile`.
+Each instance's Puppet agent will be reloaded following the installation of the new modules.

 ## 5. Cloud Specific Configuration